CANTON Not many people get to wear paint-splattered sweatshirts to their jobs.

 William A. Newman is one of them, and he wouldnt have it any other way.

-For roughly the past six years, the 62-year-old has worked with high school students enrolled in the technical theater class at Canton Central School District.
+For about the past six years, the 62-year-old has worked with high school students enrolled in the technical theater class at Canton Central School District.

-With his wooden cane in one hand and a paint brush in the other, Mr. Newman said he has no plans of slowing down any time soon.
+With his wooden cane in one hand and a paintbrush in the other, Mr. Newman said he has no plans to slow down any time soon.

 I want to just keel over while Im painting or drawing something, he said Tuesday.
 I love to paint.
 I love to design things.
 I just fell into this and I love working with the kids.

 His employment at Canton Central is paid through a Teaching Artists Fund awarded by the St. Lawrence County Arts Council.

 Although he received a fine arts degree from St. Lawrence University, Mr. Newman spent most of his adult life as a farmer at the Route 68 homestead where he has lived his entire life.

 At age 38 he decided to launch his art career.
 Besides his work at Canton Central, he has helped design sets for theater productions at St. Lawrence University and SUNY Potsdam and for Community Command Performances summer shows.

 Kimberly A. Busch, a music teacher who instructs Cantons tech theater class, said the students have a chance to learn a great deal from Mr. Newman.

 Hes wonderful with the students.
 Hes great at understanding how to simplify and explain painting techniques and get professional results from students, she said.